Destination-SPACE/DS-Weather-Station-V4.5/docs/software/sensor-test.rst

 Now, the data can be interpreted to get the desired weather parameters.
 With the BME280 weather sensor several parameters can be calculated.
 The ones featured in this program are `dew point <https://en.wikipedia.org/wiki/Dew_point>`_, `absolute humidity <https://en.wikipedia.org/wiki/Humidity>`_, and `heat index <https://en.wikipedia.org/wiki/Heat_index>`_.
 Only the calculation for heat index is active by default, but you can uncomment the dew point and absolute humidity calculations to include them.

 Heat index is calculated using `dry-bulb temperature <https://en.wikipedia.org/wiki/Dry-bulb_temperature>`_ and relative humidity.
 The formula used to calculate heat index was first derived in `The Assessment of Sultriness.
 Part I: A Temperature-Humidity Index Based on Human Physiology and Clothing Science <https://journals.ametsoc.org/view/journals/apme/18/7/1520-0450_1979_018_0861_taospi_2_0_co_2.xml>`_ by R.G.
 Steadman in 1979.
-His results were then interpreted by the National Weather Service in 1990 to be approximated into an equation.
+His results were then interpreted by the National Weather Service in technical report `SR 90-23 <https://www.weather.gov/media/ffc/ta_htindx.PDF>`_ in 1990 to be approximated into an equation.

 .. math:: HI = -42.379 + 2.04901523*T + 10.14333127*RH - 0.22375541*T*RH - 6.83783*10^(-3)*T^2 - 5.481717*10^(-2)*RH^2 + 1.22874*10^(-3)*T^2*RH + 8.5282*10*(-4)*T*RH^2 - 1.99*10^(-6)*T^2*RH^2
    :label: Heat-index equation
    :nowrap:

 Where T is temperature in Fahrenheit and RH is relative humidity.

+Because this is a regression fit, the equation has an error of ±1.3°F.

 .. code-block:: cpp
    float h = (log10(BME280_HUMD)-2.0)/0.4343+(17.62*BME280_TEMP)/(243.12+BME280_TEMP);